mongo-dart/mongo_dart/doc/manual/connection/simple_connection_no_auth.md

 # Connection

+Please note, these documents have been tested on a linux platform, ubuntu flavor.
+Most of the examples can be ported easily, but there are some parts that can be different on you platform.
+Unfortunately it takes a lot of time for testing on all platforms/versions, so I apologize, but I will only test this procedure on Ubuntu 20.04, mongodb 4.4, mongo_Dart 0.5.0.

 **Updated for Mongodb ver 4.4 and mongo_dart version 0.5.0**
-In order to connect to a mongodb with this driver you have to provide the correct connection string.
+In order to connect to a mongodb server with this driver you have to provide the correct connection string.
 We will talk about connection to a Replica set, but the same concepts should be applicable to Standalone, Sharded clusters and Cloud Clusters (Atlas).

 Let's assume that we have a three members replica set: replica0, replica1 and replica2